-A generous benefactor is enabling Beth El to offer free taxi rides to senior members to facilitate attendance at services, lectures, and other programs at the shul.
+A generous benefactor enables Beth El to offer free taxi rides to senior members to facilitate attendance at services, lectures, and other programs at the shul.
 To arrange a ride, please contact Ricardo Munster at firstname.lastname@example.org or 301-652-8569, ext.
 316, at least four days in advance.
-Our thanks to the donors, Senior Caucus, and the Center for Community Engagement for helping create this important new service for our congregation.
+Our thanks to the donors, Senior Caucus, and the Center for Community Engagement for helping to maintain this important service for our congregants.

 MAH JONGG NIGHT

 Join us (almost) every Tuesday evening at 7:00 pm.
 Beginning and experienced players welcome!
-RSVP to Nancy Kay at email@example.com.
-Mah Jongg will not meet this evening (Annual Congregational Meeting) or Tuesday, May 14, Shavuot); they will meet next on Tuesday, May 21.
+RSVP to email@example.com.